NeuroticCoyote/simple-cowboy/README.md

 simple_cowboy
 =====
-A simple Cowboy v1.0.0 application using rebar3.
+A simple Cowboy v1.0.0 application using rebar3.<br>
+Uses erlydtl to render a HTML page from a .dtl file under /templates.

 Build
 -----